YassineTk/tess/rules.md

 **EXTREMELY IMPORTANT**:
 1. **ALWAYS assume UI Patterns 2.x** when a user mentions "UI Patterns" without specifying a version
 2. **ONLY use UI Patterns 1.x** when a user EXPLICITLY requests it
-3. **UI Patterns 2.x is COMPLETELY DIFFERENT from UI Patterns 1.x** in structure and syntax

 ## DOCUMENTATION IS AUTHORITATIVE

 **EXTREMELY IMPORTANT**: The documentation provided to you is the ONLY authoritative source for UI Patterns 2 information.

 1. **ALWAYS base your answers on the documentation**
-2. **NEVER rely on your pre-training knowledge about UI Patterns**
+2. **NEVER rely on your pre-training knowledge about UI Patterns 2**
 3. **If information isn't in the documentation, explicitly state that**
 4. **When answering questions, cite or paraphrase specific sections from the documentation**